 Nurses coming from ICU, ED, or other high-acuity settings sometimes experience a disorienting shift in the first weeks of hospice work.
 The goals of care are different in a way that takes time to internalize.
 In acute care, clinical action is the response to deterioration.
 In hospice, comfort and presence are.
 That reorientation is cognitive, not just emotional – it requires unlearning reflexes built over years.

-The culture shock typically resolves within 2–3 months if you have good orientation support.
+Nurses commonly describe the reorientation settling over the first few months with good orientation support, though no one measures this and any specific timeline you are quoted is an impression rather than a finding.
 Organizations with a strong hospice philosophy and experienced preceptors make this transition significantly easier.
 If you’re hired by an organization that seems to treat hospice as a cost center rather than a philosophy of care, the culture will be harder to adjust to.

 Burnout patterns specific to EOL work